Senior Electronics Technician

 - Flight instrument and custom magnetics fabrication and testing.

-- Technical support for EECS 430 Radiowave and Link Design and other EECS and AOSS senior design classes.
+- Technical support for EECS 430 Radiowave and Link Design and other EECS, AOSS, AERO senior design classes.

 Specializations and Research Interests